rolling-scopes-school/tasks/angular/modules/interview/questions-ENG.md

 6. What is a DI token, and how do you use it for dependency injection?
 7. How do you use **@Optional**, **@Self**, and **@SkipSelf** decorators to control dependency injection and their handling?
 8. How do you inject dependencies based on conditions or by different provided implementations?
+9. What is a multi-provider and how do you configure it?
+10. How do you implement dependency injection for standalone components?
+11. How can you reuse standalone components across different parts of your Angular application?

 ## Forms: